 The Basic Knowledge of Selecting the Most Suitable Flash Column

 The most important process of the whole purification is selecting the most suitable Flash column.
 And now we will talk about the key content of the column: stationary phase.
-Stationary phase, commonly known as filler, is the most central part of chromatography.
-When we choose the variety of the stationary phase for the chromatography, we should define three aspects: a substrate, bonded phase and substrate parameters.
+The stationary phase, commonly known as filler, is the most central part of chromatography.
+When we choose the variety of the stationary phase for the chromatography, we should define three aspects: a substrate, a bonded phase, and substrate parameters.

 The bonded phase is used to modify the substrate or bonding the different groups, which forms different types of stationary phases.

-The substrate parameters contain the shape, particle size and pore size.
+The substrate parameters contain the shape, particle size, and pore size.
 For instance, the widely applied silica gel substrate is usually divided into the spherical and the amorphous.
-And the two types of silica gel have different particle size.
+And the two types of silica gel have different particle sizes.
 All the parameters should be referred to according to the requirements of purification.